rodrigofontesdev/niver/README.md

 ## Features

-- Automatic data storage in organized database
+- Automatically saves responses in a well-organized database
 - Personalized confirmation message based on response
 - Optimized for both desktop and mobile devices
-- Full accessibility with Enter key and letter shortcuts
+- Fully accessible with Enter key and letter shortcuts

 ## How to Use